 What is the EU JCA?

-In January 2022, the European Parliament enacted a new EU Health Technology Assessment (HTA) Regulation, with the aim of standardising clinical assessment of medicines and high-risk medical devices across the EU and avoiding duplication of work.
+In January 2022, the European Parliament enacted a new EU Health Technology Assessment Regulation (HTAR), with the main aims being to:

 Currently, Pharma and Medtech manufacturers have to submit evidence individually in each of the 27 EU markets; the intention of the JCA is that at least some of the assessment can be done centrally.

-The JCA report will act as a universal information source for relative treatment effects, safety, and other clinical parameters agreed in the scoping process.
+The JCA will provide an assessment report, which acts as a universal information source for relative treatment effects, safety, and other clinical parameters agreed in the scoping process.
 The report will also cover the clinical area addressed by the technology and its technical characteristics.
+A summary report will be developed.
+Both reports will be based on scientific, clinical, patient, industry, and HTA body expertise.

 When will the JCA be a requirement?